RLuckom/exploranda-core/README.md

 Dimensions parameter in a single call" or "an array of _arrays_ of Dimension objects, meant to be the arguments to _multiple_ calls".

+`formatter` (Function) : A function that will be applied to the _literal_ value of the param, right before it's sent to the API.
+For example, the AWS DynamoDB API operates on a fairly nonintuitive typed object schema, for which they provide a [converter](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/Converter.html#marshall-property) that converts regular JS objects to and from the special DynamoDB schema.
+This `formatter` on the accessSchema `param` object allows this converter to operate at the last possible moment before calls are sent to the API, so that the calling code doesn't need to worry about operating on the Dynamo schema-version of objects.
+For times when you want to do the same translation for _incoming_ data, you can use a function as the `value.path` attribute that performs the transformation.

 ### AccessSchema Object Extensions for Generic Request-Based APIs

 For many common APIs it is simpler to just use https://github.com/request/request[request js]